City College of San Francisco: City College of San Francisco

 In February 1948, the name was changed to City College of San Francisco.
-It now consists of eleven campuses, the Ocean Campus being the primary one.
+It now consists of six campuses, the Ocean Campus being the primary one.

 In 1970, the college separated from the San Francisco Unified School District.
 The college continued to hold noncredit education programs throughout San Francisco's neighborhoods.
 However, as a result of CCSF's rapid growth, the San Francisco Community College District divided the programs between a division for credit courses at the Ocean Campus and one other division for noncredit courses throughout locations in San Francisco.
 The two educational divisions merged as a single division in 1990 with program locations held at campuses of City College of San Francisco.

-Since the 1990s, the college has significantly renovated and expanded its locations and developed new buildings and facilities throughout San Francisco.

-Since its founding in 1935, City College has evolved into a multicultural, multi-campus community college that is one of the largest in the country.
-CCSF offers courses in more than 50 academic programs and over 100 occupational disciplines.
-There is a full range of credit courses leading to the Associate of Arts and Associate of Science degrees, most of which meet the general education requirements for transfer to a four-year colleges and universities.